LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/set-consumer-expectations-about-wait-times-for-agents.md

 ### Workflow

 #### Step 1: Create a namespace in the CCS to store the queue health info

+{: .attn-note}
+Before completing this step, verify the Conversation Context Service is [turned on in Bot Accounts](bot-accounts-account-details.html).

 In Conversation Orchestrator: